 Do keep in mind that cookies have legitimate functions.
 Websites use them to track login activity and data, which can be essential to their function.
 You’ll find some ‘sites don’t work properly without them.

 Google Chrome users can easily delete cookies, browsing data, and specify what sort of files Chrome should accept or block.

 Access content settings: Click on the “Menu” tab in the upper-right corner, and select “Settings.”
-From there, click on “Advanced Settings,” then “Content Settings.”
+From there, click on “Show Advanced Settings,” at the bottom of the menu, and then “Content Settings.”